Child marriage in the United States: Kentucky

 In March 2018, Kentucky amended its marriage laws.
 After several failed attempts at restricting child marriage, a redrafted bill was introduced, passed all stages of the Kentucky Legislature, and was signed by the Governor of Kentucky on March 29, 2018.
 The new law sets a minimum age of 17, with judicial approval.
 Additionally, a 17-year-old cannot marry a person more than 4 years older than themselves, they must have completed high school or obtained an equivalent degree such as a GED, and must prove that they are able to take care of themselves.

+Louisiana

+Louisiana lawmakers set a minimum marriage age of 16 in 2019 with parental consent, judicial approval and an age difference between the minor and the intended spouse of no more than three years.
+Previously, Louisiana had no minimum age for marriage as long as the minor had parental consent and judicial approval.

+Maine

+Maine raised its marriage age twice—once in 2020 to 16, then again in 2023 to 17, both with parental consent.
+The current marriage age in Maine is 17 with either parental consent or judicial approval.
+Prior to 2020, Maine had no minimum age for marriage.

+Maryland

+After several failed attempts, Maryland legislators managed in 2022 to raise the marriage age from 15 to 17 with judicial approval and either parental consent or a court petition, and eliminate the exception that allowed minors to marry if they were pregnant.

 Massachusetts

 In July 2022, Massachusetts Governor Baker signed into law a bill raising the minimum age of marriage in all cases to the age of 18, with no exceptions made for parental or judicial consent, making Massachusetts the seventh state to end child marriage.
 The ban was included in section 80 of the FY2023 budget bill.